 re-establish harmonious functioning.

-The vapors of essential oils are inhaled while sitting in a bath with added oils.
+The vapours of essential oils are inhaled while sitting in a bath with added oils.

 There are various ways of utilizing the aromatherapy essential oils:

 - 6-10 drops of one or more oils are blended in a teaspoon of milk (to